B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssemblies.rst

-DownloadAssemblies - Download assemblie sand their metadata from specified databases
+DownloadAssemblies - Download assemblies and their metadata from specified databases
 ====================================================================================

 Description